valera-rozuvan/nintoku/site/_posts/2016-01-01-4th-grand-prix-half-marathon-yule-2015.markdown

     <figcaption>Sponsored by Red Bull.
 Start of 4th Grand Prix half marathon Yule 2015.</figcaption>
 </figure>

-There were 2 events once could participate in.
-The half marathon distance of 21.1km, and the double mini distance of 8.4km.
-I competed in the double mini event, running for the first time in a competition!
+There were 2 events one could participate in.
+The half marathon distance of 21.1km, and the "double-mini" distance of 8.4km.
+I competed in the "double-mini" event, running for the first time in a competition!

 <figure>
     <a href="{{ site.url }}/images/2016_01_01/02.jpg"><img src="{{ site.url }}/images/2016_01_01/02.jpg"></a>
-    <figcaption>15 seconds in to the start.
+    <figcaption>15 seconds into the start.
 You can see that dogs also competed = )</figcaption>
 </figure>

 <figure>